99designs/aws-vault/USAGE.md

 aws-vault uses your `~/.aws/config` to load AWS config.
 This should work identically to the config specified by the [aws-cli docs](https://docs.aws.amazon.com/cli/latest/topic/config-vars.html).

-aws-vault also recognises an extra config variable, `parent_profile`.
-This variable sets a profile to inherit configuration from.
+aws-vault also recognises an extra config variable, `parent_profile`, which is not recognised by the aws-cli.
+This variable allows a profile to inherit configuration from another profile.
 In the following example, the `work-admin` profile inherits `region` and `mfa_serial` from the `work` profile.

 ```ini
 [profile work]